Skimmeroni/Appunti/AI4ST/AI/Neural/Multilayer Perceptrons/Deep.typ

 of an issue because their optimal parameters have most likely been found already.

-// Convolutional neural network
+// FIXME: add convolutional neural network

-// Sensitivity analysis